Thiebosh/M1_S2_parallele_distribue/README.md

 **Step2 :**
 - synchronize main thread and workers (3way handshake style)
 - stop threads at any time if sleeping
+- wait for closure of all asyncio running loop threads before finish

 **Step3 :**
 - temporal synchronization : time diff between thread syn ack and thread ack, moduled by frequency (in case of greater than it), and then, deduced from frequency